Charging and paying for adult care services

 Download a printable version of this guide

-If you are aged 18 or over and find it difficult to manage everyday tasks because of age, illness, disability or a major change in your life, you might be able to get care and support.
+If you are aged 18 or over and unable to perform some of your day-to-day tasks as a result of age, illness, disability, your mental health or any significant change in your life, you may be eligible for care and support.
+Carers may also be entitled to support.

-There are different types of support to help you stay independent for as long as possible.
-This support might come from:
+There is a variety of support available to help you remain independent as long as possible.
+This support may come from:

 • local voluntary organisations